mconf/fsbeat/README.md

 | -v /absolute/path/to/certs:/opt/beats/certs | copy the certificates and key directory from the host into the container.
 The paths are absolute |
 | fsbeat | which image to run.
 If you built and image with the option -t fsbeat, then you will have an image called fsbeat |

+If you want to limit the resources the container has access to you can use the flags `-m` ,`--memory-swap`, `--memory-swappiness` and `--cpus`.
+[See more about this here.](https://docs.docker.com/engine/admin/resource_constraints/)

 # Credits

 Fsbeat uses [go-eventsocket](https://github.com/fiorix/go-eventsocket) by Alexander Fiorix which is released under BSD 3-Clause License.